Gatto99/Gatto99/README.md

 - [ADDMD](https://github.com/ADDMD)
 - [GatMol](https://github.com/GatMol)

 I've always been attracted by videogaming and recently I've started learning technologies for game developing.
-In fact, my bachelor thesis was about Remeshing using CGAL (a C++ library) and, after graduating, I've followed a Computer Graphic course.
-In the last few months I am working on my master thesis about writing a runtime fracture mechanism in Unreal Engine 5.
+In fact, my bachelor thesis was about Remeshing using CGAL (a C++ library) and, my master thesis instead was about creating a plugin for Unreal Engine 5 about a Realtime Fracture Mechanism.

 <!-- <h1 align="center">My Stats</h1>